ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

-Any unsupported and older stock images are peridoically removed from the offering.
+Any unsupported and older stock images are periodically removed from the offering.
 You will be notified three weeks before the images are removed.

 ## What happens to VMs deployed using stock images that are being removed?
 {: #vm-stock-images}